 Citizenship: Must be a United States citizen

 Residency: There is no minimum period of time you are required to have lived in the state before being allowed to register.
-You may register as soon as you move into your new community.
+You can only register in the town or ward in which you are domiciled.

 Mental Competency: New Hampshire places no restrictions on voting from the stance of mental competence.

-Felony Convictions: Voting rights restored automatically after release from prison.
-See New Hampshire's guide to voting as a felon.
+Felony Convictions: See New Hampshire's guide to voting as a felon.

 OBTAINING A VOTER REGISTRATION FORM